phoenixframework/phoenix/guides/plug.md

   ...
 ```

-We are able to add this module plug to our browser pipeline via `plug HelloWeb.Plugs.Locale, "en"`.
 In the `init/1` callback, we pass a default locale to use if none is present in the params.
-We also use pattern matching to define multiple `call/2` function heads to validate the locale in the params, and fall back to "en" if there is no match.
+We also use pattern matching to define multiple `call/2` function heads to validate the locale in the params, and fall back to `"en"` if there is no match.

 To see the assign in action, go to the layout in `lib/hello_web/templates/layout/app.html.eex` and add the following close to the main container: